BSE on MoS2: solvers

 We have selected the third exciton state in the list of States.
 The Cells variable represents the extension in real space we want to consider in the calculation.
 In MoS2, excitons have a large Bohr radius so we need to use a large number of repeated unit cells.

-Finally, the hole position \(\mathbf{r}_0\).
-We want to fix it in the middle between an Mo-S bond.
+Finally, we need to set the hole position \(\mathbf{r}_0\).
+We want to fix it in the middle of a Mo-S bond.
 How do we do that?
 Check again the previous *E_sorted file:

 [...]